xen0vas/xen0vas.github.io/_posts/2019-05-15-SLAE32-assignment-#7-create-a-custom-crypter.md

 In order to calculate the modular inverse to get the decryption key, a brute-force approach will be used, starting to test integer 1, then 2, and then 3, and so on, taking into consideration that will be very time-consuming for large keys.
 There is an algorithm for finding the modular inverse just like there was for the encryption process and is called <b>Euclid Extended Algorithm</b>.

-for this case the following C++ program will be used in order to find the decryption key using the modular inverse of the chosen key a under modulo <b>m</b>
+for this case the following program will be used in order to find the decryption key using the modular inverse of the chosen key a under modulo <b>m</b>
 </p>

 ```c